Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Results and Discussion

 \section{Results and Discussion}

-For the synthetic algorithm implementations of RKO and SRKO, $\hat{Z}(\alpha,c)$ are calculated with $\tau$ values set to $10$, meaning it is assumed that there are no residuals with magnitude greater than $10$.
-For Huber kernel, we set the scale parameter value to $1.3$ which is a common choice \cite{huber2004robust}.
+In this part of the analysis, we first discuss results for the synthetic data sets.
+For algorithm implementations of RKO, SRKO and SRKO*, $\hat{Z}(\alpha,c)$ are calculated with $\tau$ values set to $10$.
+This parameter signifies the range of residual values that are used to learn the parameters.
+For Huber kernel, we set the scale parameter value to $1.3$ which is a common choice~\cite{huber2004robust}.
 For RKO, $c$ is fixed to $1$ and $\alpha$ has a discretized range of $[-4:0.25:2]$.
-For SRKO, we first test with $c$ values greater than or equal to $1$.
-The range of discretized $c$ values tested for this case are $[1:0.25:3]$.
 The residual used here is the point to point distance between correspondences.
-The initialization point for both RKO and SRKO is $(\alpha,c) = (2,1)$, which is the standard Gaussian distribution.
+The initialization points for RKO,SRKO, SRKO* are $(\alpha,c) = (2,1)$, which is the standard Gaussian distribution.

-When tested with 25 clean and noisy data sets, we found the performances of Huber, RKO and SRKO to be worse than FastReg.
+When tested with 25 clean and noisy data sets, we found the performances of Huber and RKO to be worse than FastReg.
 Next, we tried scaling the residuals before learning by $s$.
 That is, instead of $x$, we learn the distribution of $\frac{x}{s}$.
 The scale values we tested with are $0.1$ and $0.05$.
-Interestingly, we found that lowering the scales resulted in $\approx 2\textsc{x}$ improvement in performance for both clean and noisy data (Tables \ref{tab:cleanreg}, \ref{tab:noisyreg}).
-The learned $\alpha$ values are similar for both RKO and SRKO, and the learned $c$ values of SRKO mostly stay at $1$.
+We found that lowering the scales resulted in $\approx 2\textsc{x}$ improvement in performance for both clean and noisy data (Tables \ref{tab:cleanreg}, \ref{tab:noisyreg}).